 Most people that have just left school or college won’t have had much or even any commercial PHP development work experience.
 Even considering that, it’s still possible to get junior and trainee PHP Developer jobs.

-Employers look favourably on candidates that have perhaps dabbled in PHP in their spare time and possibly have some project code they could show at interviews.
-They also prefer people that have some experience in HTML and CSS coding.
+Employers look favourably on candidates who have experimented with PHP in their spare time as a hobby.
+Furthermore, having an online portfolio which demonstrates their personal project code would help them succeed at interviews.
+Hiring managers also prefer candidates who have experience in HTML and CSS coding.

 When it comes to qualifications, some employers don’t mind if people applying for junior or trainee roles haven’t got a Computer Science degree.
 It’s possible to get certified in online courses such as one of CompTIA’s ‘core’ certifications.

 It also helps if you’ve had some experience of working with databases such as MySQL or Microsoft SQL.
 Again, that could be through dabbling on projects at home, or it could be through work experience.